Centre for Counter Fraud Studies

 - Dr. Cassandra Cross, Lecturer, School of Justice, Faculty of Law, Queensland University of Technology

-- Mr. Jim Gee, Chair of the Centre for Counter Fraud Studies & Partner and Head of Counter Fraud Services, Crowe CW
+- Mr. Jim Gee, Chair of the Centre for Counter Fraud Studies and Partner and Head of Forensic and Counter Fraud Services, Crowe Clark Whitehill and Andy Whittaker, Chair of the Training and Education Committee of the Professional Accreditation Board and Senior Manager at Crowe Clark Whitehill

 - Mr. Gary McManus, Project Genesius, Organised Crime Group, Metropolitan Police